No Match Found

 The Climate Finance Accelerator (CFA) is a global technical assistance programme funded by the UK government to directly support climate projects to access finance.
 The CFA operates in nine countries (Viet Nam, Colombia, Nigeria, Mexico, Türkiye, South Africa, Peru, Egypt, Pakistan) with the aim of encouraging the flows of finance required to deliver on countries’ ambition to limit global warming to 1.5°C.

 Delivery of the CFA in Viet Nam is led by PwC (Vietnam) Limited.
 The CFA programme provides project developers with support and training from technical, financial and gender equality and social inclusion experts.
 It also facilitates knowledge sharing and learning with financial institutions and public bodies, both nationally and internationally.
-Following the training, CFA Viet Nam will bring project developers and financiers together for workshops planned in Ha Noi.
-This will enable projects to meet potential investors and present their projects.
+Following the training, CFA Viet Nam will bring project developers and financiers/investors together for an in-country workshop where projects will have the opportunities to meet potential financiers/investors and present their projects.